GospelTrust/kairos-pt-603/content/_session/lesson-02.md

    2. Evaluate your life in light of these guidelines.
 Are you ready to explore the world of the Spirit?

-      I meet these qualifications and have been exploring the Spiritual landscape.
+      <samp>I meet these qualifications and have been exploring the Spiritual landscape.</samp>

 4. Proverbs 11:14

    1. Write out Proverbs 11:14 NASU.

-      Where there is no guidance, the people fall, but in abundance of counselors there is victory.
+      <samp>Where there is no guidance, the people fall, but in abundance of counselors there is victory.</samp>

    2. Discuss why this verse was chosen for you to memorize in this lesson, at the beginning of your course on hearing God’s voice.

-      It is important to have godly people in one's life to check if what you're hearing is actually from God.
+      <samp>It is important to have godly people in one's life to check if what you're hearing is actually from God.</samp>

 5. State the six qualities of a good spiritual advisor.